Long-distance quantum communication over noisy networks without long-time quantum memory: Non-fault tolerant encoding/decoding schemes for 2D Kitaev code.

-The primitives described in the previous section allow to construct full code starting from a single qubit, recursively by adding a column, then adding a row, then adding a column and so on.
-However, all operators which we measure commute, and hence, they can be measured simultaneously.
-This allows us to simplify our encoding.
-The same concerns decoding.
-Here we present a scheme with one-shot encoding/decoding.

-{\it One shot encoding.} The lattice is divided into three parts: lower triangle (green qubits), upper triangle (red qubits), and the qubit to be encoded (black one), see Fig. \ref{fig:diagonal-code}.
+{\it One shot encoding.} The lattice is divided into three parts ( see Fig. \ref{fig:diagonal-code}): lower triangle (green qubits), upper triangle (red qubits), and the qubit to be encoded (black one).

-The procedure is as follows: \bei \item we measure all $X_s$ which include at least one red qubit (i.e. qubit from upper triangle). \item we measure all $Z_p$ which include at least one green qubit (i.e. qubit from lower triangle). \item we apply phase-flips to red qubits along arbitrarily chosen paths joining the $X$-defects (stars with where $-1$ was obtained). \item we apply bit-flips to green qubits along arbitrarily chosen paths joining the $Z$-defects (plaquettes where $-1$ was obtained). \eei
+The procedure is as follows: (i) We measure all $X_s$ which include at least one red qubit, i.e. qubit from the upper triangle (there is no point in measuring $X_s$ within green region since the outcomes of such measurements are already known due to ideal state preparation). (ii) We measure all $Z_p$ which include at least one green qubit, i.e. qubit from the lower triangle (the outcomes for red region are already known). (iii) We apply phase-flips to red qubits along arbitrarily chosen paths joining the $X$-defects. (iv) We apply bit-flips to green qubits along arbitrarily chosen paths joining the $Z$-defects.

-{\bf Remark.} Though our scheme encodes an unknown state, it resembles as closely as possible the procedure of encoding known state given in \cite{KitajewPreskill-FTmem}.
-E.g. to prepare $|0\>_L$ (or $|1\>_L$), in that scheme, one prepares first all qubits in state $|0\>$ (or $|1\>$, resp.), and then measure syndrome of type $X$.
-Then one join defects in arbitrary way.
-In turn, to prepare $|\pm\>_L$ state, one proceeds in a dual way: prepares qubits in $|\pm\>$ state, and measures $Z$ syndrome.
-In our scheme, we do these two things at the same time, in two separate triangles.
+{\it One shot decoding.} We measure the lowest row of the qubits in $|\pm\>$ basis (except for the black qubit), compute parity, and flip phase of black qubit, when the parity is odd.
+Then we measure the leftmost column of the qubits in $|0\>,|1\>$ basis, compute parity, and flip the bit of the black qubit when the parity is odd.

+Below we prove that the above procedures correctly encode and decode a qubit in an unknown state, in a regime where the noise acts on the data qubits only.

+\begin{proposition} The 'one shot encoding' procedure encodes the black qubit $\psi=a|0\> + b|1\>$ into a superposition of codewords $a|0\>_L+ b|1\>_L$. \end{proposition}